-Here’s what’s on the food menu at the Yukon (Canada) Holiday Kitchen for 2018:
+Here’s what’s on the food menu at the Yukon (Canada) Holiday Kitchen:

 Seared Salmon with Crown Maple Whisky Glaze, Parsnip Silk, Apple Chutney and Hazelnut Croquant